Salem numbers and commensurability classes of arithmetic hyperbolic manifolds: Introduction

 \section{Introduction}

 A \emph{Salem number} is a real algebraic integer $\lambda>1$ with the property that all its Galois conjugates except $\lambda^{-1}$ have norm 1.
 A polynomial $f\in\Z[x]$ is a \emph{Salem polynomial} if it is the minimal polynomial of a Salem number.
 Besides the two real roots $\lambda$ and $\lambda^{-1}$ of a Salem polynomial, the remaining roots occur in reciprocal complex-conjugate pairs $e^{i\theta}$ and $e^{-i\theta}$.
 Salem polynomials are therefore monic of even degree and self-reciprocal, that is $f(x)=x^{\deg (f)}f(x^{-1})$.
-Although Salem numbers are sometimes defined to have at least one pair of non-real conjugates, we will allow Salem numbers to be quadratic.
+Although Salem numbers are sometimes defined to have at least one pair of non-real conjugates, in this article we allow Salem numbers to be quadratic.

 Salem numbers appear in many areas of mathematics.
-One such appearance is related to hyperbolic isometries in arithmetic hyperbolic manifolds of simplest type.
-If $\ell(\gamma)$ is the translation length of a hyperbolic element $\gamma$ in a classical arithmetic lattice $\Gamma<\Isom(\H^n)$, then $\lambda=e^{\ell(\gamma)}$ is a Salem number.
+They are closely related to lengths of geodesics in arithmetic hyperbolic manifolds of simplest type.
+These manifolds are commensurable with quotients of hyperbolic space $\H^n$ by some $\SO(q)_{\Ok}$, the $k$-integer points preserving an admissible quadratic form defined over a totally real number field $k$.
+If $\ell(\gamma)$ is the translation length of a loxodromic element $\gamma$ in such a $\SO(q)_{\Ok}$, then $\lambda=e^{\ell(\gamma)}$ is a Salem number.
 In 2019, Emery, Ratcliffe, and Tschantz established a more direct relationship between Salem numbers and lengths of geodesics in hyperbolic manifolds which are arithmetic of simplest type.